 How Much Prison Time for Drive-By Shooting

-Additional Sentences for Drive-by Shooting
+Additional Charges for Drive-by Shootings

-Fighting Drive-By Shooting Charges
+Fighting Drive-By Shooting Charges Under 26100 (PC)

-There are defenses for these types of crimes, and your criminal attorney can help you determine the best course of action for your specific case.
+There are many legal defenses for these crimes, and your criminal defense lawyer can help you determine the best course of action for your specific case.
 In some situations, your best option might be to seek an agreeable plea bargain.